CKalitin/ckalitin.github.io/_posts/2024-01-04-transition-to-robotaxis.md

 2. Personal arguments do not matter, economics does
 3. Implications (less car ownership, new auotmotive market decreases, majority of income from software, first mover advantage?, bankruptcies, adjacent technologies, other transport methods that can't compete, clean future)
 4. Kurzweil quote about applying paradigms
+5. All our problems will be solved through due to economic reasons

 1. EV revolution (S-curves, declining costs, Cross over point, Graphs, companies, etc.)
 2. Autonomous revolution (Predicting pace of AI, adoption in new vehicles (OEMs), retrofitting, potential first mover advantage, etc.)